 It’s 2021, and super apps are becoming a trend in consumer tech.
-With China’s WeChat and AliPay setting the standard for super apps, other businesses from the East to West (including Malaysia) are quickly catching on and riding the wave.
+With China’s WeChat and AliPay setting the standard for super apps, other businesses are catching on.
+From the East to the West (including Malaysia), many are eager to ride the wave.

 The future of super apps has been heavily discussed around the world.
 In a talk given by Connie Chan (General Partner, Andreessen Horowitz) in 2020, Chan predicts that “everything will become a super app”, where companies will start working together to discover new revenue streams.
 She also foresees that “everything will become commerce”; that we will be shopping from most of the apps that we use.
 This was a bold prediction, and one year later, it seems to be (very evidently) ringing true.

-China started small with Meituan, a food delivery app with which users can also find discount deals, share bikes and make hotel bookings.
-In the years following 2011, tech giant Tencent began making a huge impact on China and shortly after the rest of the world with WeChat, which has since then expanded far beyond just instant messaging with over a million mini programs.
+China started with Meituan, a food delivery app with which users can find discount deals, share bikes and book hotels.
+In the years following 2011, Chinese tech giant Tencent began making a huge impact on the world with WeChat.
+The app has since then expanded far beyond just instant messaging with over a million mini programs.

-This super app trend then penetrated the West with apps like Uber, and SouthEast Asia with the launch of Grab and Gojek.
+This super app trend then penetrated the West with apps like Uber, and SouthEast Asia with Grab and Gojek.
 This, of course, is just the tip of the iceberg.

 What’s a Super App Anyway?

 Super apps are basically apps with aggregated services or functions.
-As opposed to single-purpose apps like Snapchat (for sharing disappearing photos and videos) and Skype (for video calling), super apps offer a unified and centralized experience and use aggregate data for multiple functions in a single platform.
+As opposed to single-purpose apps like Snapchat (for disappearing photos and videos) and Skype (for video calling), super apps offer a unified and centralized experience.
+They use aggregate data for multiple functions on a single platform.